 Do you have a composite roof?
 This type of roof is made of a combination of different materials and is built for strength.
 Such roofs tend to hold up well in hailstorms, although they also can experience damage if the storm is a wicked one.

-Chances are good that your composite roofing is in good shape following a hailstorm of mild to medium intensity, but if you feel you see signs of damage, or the storm was long-lasting or produced large stones, it may be in your best interest to get a roof inspection done.
+Chances are good that your composite roofing is in good shape following a hailstorm of mild to medium intensity, but if you feel you see signs of damage, or the storm was long-lasting or produced large stones, it may be in your best interest to get a roof inspection done and perform any hail damage repair needed.

 Roofing Contractors In Villa Park